Spoil tip: Re-use

 Spoil tips in winter in Donetsk, Ukraine.
 Nature is reclaiming the spoil tip in the foreground.

 Several techniques of re-utilising the spoil tips exist, usually including either geotechnics or recycling.
 Most commonly, old spoil tips are partially revegetated to provide valuable green spaces since they are inappropriate for building purposes.
 At Nœux-les-Mines, an artificial ski slope has been constructed on the tip.
 If spoil tips are considered to contain sufficient amounts of residual material, various methods are employed to remove the spoil from the site for subsequent processing.

 The oldest coal-based spoil tips may still contain enough coal to begin spontaneous slow combustion.
 This results in a form of vitrification of the shale, which then acquires sufficient mechanical strength to be of use in road construction.
 Some can therefore have a new life in being thus exploited; for example, the flattened pile of residue from the 11/19 site of Loos-en-Gohelle.
 Conversely, others are painstakingly preserved on account of their ecological wealth.
 With the passage of time, they become colonised with a variety of flora and fauna, sometimes foreign to the region.
 This diversity follows the mining exploitation.
+With the passage of time, spoil heaps can serve as a refuge for rare native plant species that benefit from reduced competition and low human disturbance.
+However, successful natural recovery heavily depends on the proximity to intact natural habitats as seed sources; in their absence, dumps are predominantly colonized by invasive species.
 In South Wales some spoil tips are protected as Sites of Special Scientific Interest because they provide a unique habitat for 57 species of lichen, several of which are at risk due to their limited environment being developed and by vegetation development.